2019 Legislative Results

-AB 1774 would allow the California Student Aid Commission to extend an application deadline for up to 30 calendar days for any financial aid program if an event, such as a natural disaster or other qualifying emergency has occurred that may have prevented a student from submitting their financial aid application.
+AB 1774, now signed into law by the Governor, would allow the California Student Aid Commission to extend an application deadline for up to 30 calendar days for any financial aid program if an event, such as a natural disaster or other qualifying emergency has occurred that may have prevented a student from submitting their financial aid application.

 AB 220 – Campaign Funds for Childcare

-AB 220 would help create greater gender parity among elected officials in California and more broadly help all parents with young children seek public office by authorizing the use of campaign funds for child care expenses.
+AB 220 has been signed into law by Governor Newsom will help create greater gender parity among elected officials in California and more broadly help all parents with young children seek public office by authorizing the use of campaign funds for child care expenses.

 Elections and Voting Access

 My Fair Maps Act increases transparency and ensures that everyone's voice can be heard in their local government.
 AB 849 specifically addresses the drawing of local electoral districts and reduces the risk of political gerrymandering that limits community voices, especially the voices of disadvantaged communities and communities of color.
 This bill has now been signed into law by the Governor.

 These bills reflect our California values and good policy.